hash function selection for cybergraph particles

 • Incentive-aligned: Neurons storing content must be economically rewarded for maintaining availability, and penalized for loss

-Without this system operational, CORE has no escape path from Poseidon2.
+Without this system operational, nox has no escape path from Poseidon2.
 This makes storage proofs the single highest-priority infrastructure component in the entire architecture.

 9.4 Hash Function Migration Protocol (Requires §9.3)